no-chris/chord-symbol/README.md

 `ChordSymbol` is the definitive chord symbol parser and renderer for Javascript/NodeJS.

 While most chord parsing libraries expect you to write chord symbols in a specific way, `ChordSymbol` can handle whatever chord syntax you throw at him, or almost.
-Currently, the unit test suite contains more than 37 000 distinct chords symbols!
+Currently, the unit test suite contains more than 37 000 distinct chord symbols!

 `ChordSymbol` will transform a string representing a chord (`Cm7`, for example) into a suite of intervals (`1, b3, 5, b7`) and individual notes (`C, Eb, G, Bb`).
 It will also normalize the chord symbol, such as it doesn't matter if the original input was `Cm7`, `CMINOR7`, `C7min`, or `C7mi`: `ChordSymbol` will consistently render it as `Cmi7`.
 And if you prefer a different kind of normalization, `ChordSymbol` allows you to configure the rendering to your taste.